-GLISA is one of ten RISAs, which comprise a national network of centers focused on adaptation to climate change and variability.
+GLISA is one of eleven RISAs, which comprise a national network of centers focused on adaptation to climate change and variability.
 GLISA integrates information from a wide array of scientific fields, develops collaborations between entities with similar goals, and helps inform decision makers throughout the region with sound science.
 GLISA offers a unique approach to building climate literacy, long-term sustainability, and facilitating smart decision making across the eight Great Lakes states and the province of Ontario.

 - To contribute to the long-term sustainability of the region in the face of a changing climate

 - Facilitate smart decision-making backed by scientific knowledge

 GLISA leverages a number of unique strategies to fulfill its goals of building climate literacy and expanding the climate knowledge network.
 These strategies include activating the boundary chain model, integrating local and historical climate data into decision making, addressing uncertainty and downscaling, and utilizing network mapping to find key entry points across the region.